geraldselvino/vendodigital/privacypolicy.md

 # Privacy Policy

-**Vendodigital** does not collect and transmit user data of any kind over the internet, storage device and any other digital medium.
-Data input is limited to alias name and chat messages for information display in application session.
+**Vendodigital** does not collect and transmit user data of any kind over the internet, any communication medium, any digital medium and storage devices.
+Data input is limited to alias names and chat messages only, for information display within active or saved session.